rahmerh/moma/README.md

 **Moma** is a Linux-first, CLI **mo**d **ma**nager.

-It uses OverlayFS to layer mods cleanly on top of the base game folder—keeping it untouched and easily reversible.
-Mods stay isolated and are only merged during runtime.
-A single unmount resets everything.
+Moma automates everything you need to start modding your games on Linux.
+It takes care of downloading mods, setting up tools, and managing your configuration in a simple, declarative format—so your mod setup stays clean, trackable, and easy to reproduce.

+To keep your game installation untouched, Moma builds a temporary environment where mods are layered only when you launch the game.
+Your base files remain unchanged, and mods don’t need to be installed directly into the game folder.

-Moma avoids Windows-native tools like Mod Organizer 2 and fully embraces native Linux features.
+Moma avoids Windows-native mod management tools and fully embraces native Linux features.
 It's designed for minimal, terminal-driven modding without sacrificing control or flexibility.

 ## Supported games